lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 The MicroSD card on PinePhone doesn't appear in the File Manager unless we mount it.

-Open the Command Prompt on PinePhone and enter the following...
+Tap the Terminal icon on PinePhone and enter the following...

 ```bash
 ls -l /dev/disk/by-label